Energinet-DataHub/opengeh-python-packages/source/spark_sql_migrations/README.md

 In this case, the user should do the following:

 1. Go to the `Schema_Migration` job
-2. Change the Github Tag to the previous release git tag (before the new migration(s) were added)
+2. Change the GitHub Tag to the previous release git tag (before the new migration(s) were added)
 3. In `Tasks` change the `Dependant libraries` to the previous python wheel.
 The Python wheel contains the pull request number just like the Git tag.